-Cerebral Palsy is a group of disorders that affect movement and muscle tone or posture.
-It is caused by damage that occurs to an immature brain as it develops, often before birth.
+Cerebral Palsy is a group of disorders affecting movement, muscle tone or posture.
+It is caused by damage to a developing brain, often before birth.
 While brain damage is the cause of Cerebral Palsy, many factors can trigger the damage.
 These generally include:

-- Poor brain development in the womb.
+- Poor brain development in the womb

-- Maternal infections or medical conditions.
+- Maternal infections or medical conditions

-- Disruption of blood flow to the developing brain.
+- Disruption of blood flow to the developing brain

-- Genetic conditions.
+- Genetic conditions

-- Ingestion of toxins or drugs during pregnancy.
+- Ingestion of toxins or drugs during pregnancy

 - Damage to the head or skull during delivery

 Erb’s Palsy is paralysis caused by injury to the arm’s main nerves.
 The most common cause of Erb’s Palsy is excessive pulling or stretching of an infant’s head and shoulders during vaginal birth.